pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Agree](https://raw.githubusercontent.com/pluralsight/guides/master/images/51ca7dc2-a1ca-488c-a6f9-5ed683c62829.png)

-And that would be it.
-In your HelloSign dashboard, you'll be able to see the signed document under the *Documents* option in the menu on the left:
+Once you've read, agreed to the terms, and signed, you've successfully signed the Non-Disclosure Agreement.
+In your HelloSign dashboard, you'll be able to see the signed NDA document under the *Documents* option in the menu on the left:

 ![HelloSign Documents Dashboard](https://raw.githubusercontent.com/pluralsight/guides/master/images/8ffc3d36-822c-4abd-9cf4-7fc657fcb378.png)